 Applications for the SSI Graduate Innovative Scholars Fund will be competitively evaluated by the OSR Awards Committee.
-Proposals will be evaluated according to the criteria included in the application guidelines.
 The level of innovativeness and board impact will be a determining factor in being selected.
 The committee may require budget revisions and/or reductions and other revisions before a grant recommendation is made.
 The number of grants awarded depends on budgets and the funds available to the OSR each year.

 Applications must be completed and uploaded to the website directly.
 A confirmation page will be displayed after the proposal is submitted.

 If you have any questions about the eligibility requirements or submission process, please contact Danielle White at email@example.com.

 Congratulations to the 2016-2017 SSI Innovative Scholars recipients

 Mariah Conner, Timothy Haerens, Heather Roessler with Dr. Annie Buckley